ErikFontanel/portfolio/src/work/nike/nike.md

 {% endgallery %}

-My work helped transform how Nike members discover and engage with events, strengthening the brand's community-first approach and elevating the digital experience of Nike's global events ecosystem.
+During the Paris '24 Summer Olympics, Nike partnered with the city’s contemporary art museum Centre Pompidou – the iconic building whose exterior inspired the design of the first Air Max 1 shoe.

 {% gallery {
   css: 'full-width grid:scroll',